eBay/tsv-utils/README.md

 red     4
 blue    10
 ```
-The sum and mean weights are calculated as follows:
+Calculation of the sum and mean of the `weight` column are below.
+The first command runs calculations on all values.
+The second groups them by color.
 ```
 $ tsv-summarize --header --sum 2 --mean 2 data.tsv
 weight_sum  weight_mean